 Losing a spouse can be one of the most emotionally difficult events anyone can experience.
-To add insult to injury, one of the more repulsive parts of the tax code is something that is often referred to as the Widow’s Tax.
+The Widow’s Tax—which some consider to be one of the more repulsive parts of the tax code—can add financial pain to an already emotional time.
 Here is how it works.

 IRS tax code treats married people very differently than single people.
-We have one set of tax rates for single people, and a separate set of rates for those that are married.
-Because of this, when a spouse dies, the surviving spouse will often face an increase in income taxes at the same time that their income actually declines.
+We have one set of tax rates for single people, and a separate set of rates for those who are married.
+Because of this, when a spouse dies, the surviving spouse may often face a drop in income and a hike in income taxes at the same time.

-Take a look at what happens in this hypothetical.
-Janet and her husband Steve retired ten years ago and are now both 75 years old.
-Steve worked as an electrician while Janet stayed home to raise their three children.
-After he retired, Steve begins to receive a monthly pension of $2,000 with a 100% survivorship benefit (meaning Janet will continue to get $2,000 a month when he passes).
-Steve also receives $2,000 per month in Social Security while Janet collects a $1,000 a month spousal benefit from Social Security.
+Consider this hypothetical: Janet and her husband, Steve, are both 75 years old.
+Steve, who retired ten years ago, worked as an electrician, while Janet stayed home to raise their three children.
+After Steve retires, he begins to receive a monthly pension of $2,000 with a 100% survivorship benefit (meaning Janet will continue to get $2,000 per month when he passes).
+Steve also receives $2,000 per month in Social Security, while Janet collects a spousal benefit of $1,000 per month from Social Security.

 They each have IRA accounts.
-In order satisfy their Required Minimum Distributions (RMDs) they’ve been taking withdrawals from them for a combined total of $25,000 a year.
+They’ve been taking withdrawals from them for a combined annual amount of $25,000.
 That adds up to $85,000 of gross annual income.
-We’ll assume they take the standard deduction, which is $15,100 for those over 65, married and filing jointly.
-They would also qualify for two personal exemptions worth $8,000 ($4,000 each).
+We’ll assume they take the standard deduction, which is $27,400 for those over 65, married, and filing jointly.

-While one could certainly argue that your expenses will likely decline when a spouse passes, there are also a number of major expenses such as housing that stay the same.
+While one could argue that expenses will likely decline when a spouse passes, there are also a number of major expenses—such as housing—that stay the same.
 Regardless of how many people live in your house, your mortgage or rent, taxes, utilities, and homeowners insurance don’t typically change much.